kamasutrax/terraform_course/read_before_starting.md

 Before we get started lets go over the basic codes used in terraform.

-First of remember to always create a folder for every code you create In order to init our terraform code in a specific directory.
+First of remember to always create a folder for every code you create.
+In order to init our terraform code in a specific directory.

 After you *.tf file is ready you will want to first of all use the code -- terraform init